Meet the International Legal Studies Program Staff

 Greg Rafal is the Resources Coordinator for the International Legal Studies Program.
 He is the initial point of contact for prospective students, works very closely with the admissions process and serves as a general resource for all students within the program.
 Additionally, he is charged with handling ILSP's social media pages.
 Greg earned his BA in Spanish from Christopher Newport University and also studied abroad in Seville, Spain.
 Prior to joining the ILSP team, he worked at his alma mater helping students engage socially on campus and planning campus wide events for the Office of Student Engagement.
-Greg has a strong interest in international education and in his free time loves to run and stay active.
-He spreaks English and Spanish.
+Currently, Greg is pursuing a MA in International Training and Education from American University.
+He spreaks English and Spanish

 Assistant to the Director of the International Legal Studies Program